The Power of Remote Control

 Using a MIDI track as we’ve done, Live will send a continuous stream of MIDI messages to Lumen as soon as it starts playing.
 Because of that, we can’t use MIDI learn to build the mapping.
 We’ll need to follow the Manual Editing process.

-1. In Lumen, open the RC Popup with the Command+M keyboard shortcut or by selecting Patch -> Remote Control Mappings from the main menu
+keyboard shortcut or by selecting Patch -> Remote Control Mappings from the main menu - Enable

-4. Select an action, such as Set, and click to edit the mapping: Screenshot of Clicking to Edit a Mapping
+- Select an action, such as Set, and click to edit the mapping:

-6. Channel should already be set to 1, which matches the channel we configured in Live, so we can leave the rest of the options as they are: Screenshot of Mapping Details
+, which matches the channel we configured in Live, so we can leave the rest of the options as they are:

 Now that we’ve created the mapping, you can close the RC Popup.
 Head back over to Live and hit play on the MIDI Clip with the Envelope you made.
 Et voilà!
 Switch back to Lumen to witness the miracle of Remote Control!